 With a 529 savings plan, you put money aside and then grow your savings through investments like stocks, bonds and mutual funds.
 As long as the money stays in the investment account, you won't owe taxes on your gains.

 Then, when you spend the money on qualified educational expenses like tuition, room and board, and books, you also won't owe taxes on qualified withdrawals.
 Depending on your state of residence, you may also receive a state income tax deduction.
 However, 529 plans do not offer a federal tax deduction.

-You must spend the funds in the 529 plan on qualified education expenses.
 Otherwise, you'll owe income tax and a 10% penalty when you take out your investment earnings.

 Prepaid Tuition Plans

 Under a 529 prepaid tuition plan, you buy credits that count for tuition and fees at today's current rates.
 That locks in the price so you don't have to worry about costs going up.
 The 529 prepaid tuition plan will list which schools qualify, and you can pay for tuition in one lump sum or through installment payments.
 If you or your child end up attending a different school, however, the money will not be lost.
 Most prepaid tuition plans allow you to use money from the plan to pay tuition at other colleges and universities, but the details around this vary by state.

 Coverdell accounts are another way to save for college expenses.
 They have the same tax benefits as the 529 plan: delayed taxes on investment gains and tax-free withdrawals when you spend the money on qualified education expenses.